AaronAmberman/WPF.Translations/README.md

 MessageBox.Show(Translations.WindowTitle);
 `

+### Eager Loading vs. Lazy Loading
+You can load all your translations right away or you can have them loaded on first access.

 #### IDisposable
 The Translator and Translation objects both implement IDisposable so be sure to clean up your resources.